hiyouga/LLaMA-Factory/data/README.md

 where the `prompt` and `response` columns should contain non-empty values, represent instruction and response respectively.
 The `query` column will be concatenated with the `prompt` column and used as input for the model.

+The `system` column will be used as the system prompt in the template.
 The `history` column is a list consisting string tuples representing query-response pairs in history.
 Note that the responses **in each round will be used for training**.

 For the pre-training datasets, only the `prompt` column will be used for training.